VOLT

 Organizing the listing

-When you select one or more files, VOLT creates trajectory records and hands the heavy lifting to background processing on your team infrastructure.
-Depending on the file, that can include extraction, metadata parsing, frame registration, dump compression, cloud upload into cluster storage, GLB preprocessing, and preview rasterization.
+When files are selected, VOLT creates trajectory records and runs background processing on team infrastructure.
+The pipeline includes extraction, metadata parsing, frame registration, dump compression, cloud upload into cluster storage, GLB preprocessing, and preview rasterization.

 QueuedThe upload is registered and waiting for processing capacity